Yakitrak/ticktick-alfred-workflow/README.md

 `tla <query>` - Create a new list in TickTick.
 Pressing enter will open the list in TickTick.

 ### Tasks
 `tts <query>` - Search for a task in TickTick.
-Pressing enter will open the task in TickTick.
 - You can search by task name, list name, or "@today / @tod" or "@tomorrow / @tom" to search for tasks due today or tomorrow respectively.
-- You can also press `cmd + enter` to complete the task.
+- Pressing enter will open the task in TickTick.
+You can also press `cmd + enter` to complete the task.
 - You can use `@today` or `@tomorrow` to search for tasks due today or tomorrow respectively.

-`tta <query>` - Add a new task to TickTick`.
+`ttn <query>` - Add a new task to TickTick`.
 Pressing enter will only add the test, but pressing `cmd + enter` will open the task in TickTick.

 ### Calendar